Do you accept insurance?

 How much do you charge?

 Fireside currently implements a sliding scale rate based on annual household income, available HERE.
 Fees can be paid with cash, check or credit card.
-Adoptive families, active foster families, and families currently in the adoption process are eligible for a discounted rate.
-In-home services have an additional travel fee.
+Adoptive families, active foster families, and members of Southeast Christian Church are eligible for a $10/session discount.

 Fireside is considered an "Out-of-Network Provider" with some insurance plans.
 You are responsible for the session fee at the time of service, but we will provide a receipt if you would like to seek reimbursement from your insurance company.
-If you do plan to seek reimbursement from your insurance provider with a receipt of services, it may be helpful for you to verify your insurance benefits prior to our initial appointment.
+If you do plan to seek reimbursement from your insurance provider, it may be helpful for you to verify your insurance benefits prior to our initial appointment.

 What is a typical course of treatment?